Dangerous Intersection Caused Pedestrian Death – Jury Verdict

 Michelle Carrizales was the driver of the vehicle that struck Mrs. Gonzales.
 The Merced County District Attorney’s office had prosecuted her for vehicular manslaughter but dropped the charges at the insistence of the Gonzales family after they had discovered the history of this intersection.
 That decision was validated by the Merced County jury, which found that she was not negligent at the time of the incident; rather, the city of Atwater was 100 percent responsible for Delia Gonzales’ death.

-“The insurance representatives for the city never engaged in any kind of meaningful discussions on this matter nor recognized the city’s responsibility, despite losing a motion for summary judgment and the overwhelming evidence that implicated the city,” said Dreyer.
+“The insurance representatives for the city never engaged in any kind of meaningful discussions on this matter nor recognized the city’s responsibility, despite losing a motion for summary judgement and the overwhelming evidence that implicated the city,” said Dreyer.
 “Tragically, it took a woman like Mrs. Gonzales to get the city to finally change the dangerous light phasing.
 The family and I couldn’t feel more vindicated in our efforts by this result,” Dreyer stated.
 The city of Atwater, within weeks of Mrs. Gonzales’ death, implemented the 2004 phasing modification.
 This evidence was not allowed before the jury under Government Code Section 830.5(b).
 This code section prohibited the court from allowing in evidence of remedial changes by the city of Atwater.
 “Our mother was the most remarkable person that anyone could ever want to meet and to lose her was a loss suffered not just by my family but by everyone in our community,” said Gloria Gonzales, one of Delia Gonzales’ daughters.

 About The Attorneys